Royal Danish Naval Museum: Building

 The building was designed by J. C. Conradi and completed in 1755 as the home of the Royal Orphanage (da.
 Det Kongelige Opfostringshus) which had been founded a few years earlier and took care of the upbringing of sons of single parents from poor backgrounds.
 In 1775 the institution moved to new premises in Store Kongensgade and the building was instead converted into a new home for the Royal Naval Hospice which had until then been located at Sankt Annæ Plads.
-The wing toward Bådsmandsstræde, which now houses the Naval Museum, was built in 1781 by the mason J. B. Schottmann (1734-1786).
+The wing toward Bådsmandsstræde, which now houses the Naval Museum, was built in 1781 by the mason J. B. Schottmann (1734–1786).

 The long building stands in yellow-dressed masonry with light grey pilasters.
 The rounded pediment is decorated with war trophies.

 Exhibition

 Model Collections

 The oldest ship in the Model Collection is an unnamed vessel from the 1660s with a bust resembling Niels Juel decorating its Transom.
 The collection consists of several hundred large and small models, ranging from fully rigged ships of the line to over model docks to various detail models.
-A common trait of the models is that they display fine craftsmanship and an immense richness of details.
+A common trait of the models is that they display fine craftsmanship and an immense richness of detail.
 The models served as a sort of "blue prints" and are therefore crafted in accurate scale.

 The museum has also acquired several modern models of contemporary naval vessels, including a model of a flexible support ship of the Absalon class.